anveshmuppeda/kubectl-helper/fields/readme.md

 68. &emsp;&emsp;-&emsp;**ip:** *The actual IP address assigned to the pod.*
 69. &emsp;&emsp;**qosClass:** *Quality of Service class assigned to the Pod.*
 70. &emsp;&emsp;**startTime:** *Timestamp when the Pod was started.*

+## More information about fields:
+<a name="Cluster"></a>

+19. **volumeMounts** : This is a list that defines the volume mounts for the container.
+Each item in the list represents a separate volume mount.